book review: The Chad Next Door

 This book is a slow-burn romantic comedy with no explicit content.
 It features my favorite trope, grumpy-sunshine.
 It is also an age-gap romance.

-Torn between a quiet life and the chaos of unexpected love, Private Investigator Chad Briggs is set to find out if a snowstorm can melt his heart in Laketown.
-When [he meets] Hope, the all too attractive—and far too young—woman next door, Chad’s life is thrown into a whirlwind he would rather not face, but he doesn’t have much of a choice.
+Caught between a quiet life and the chaos of unexpected romance, Private Investigator Chad Briggs is about to discover whether a snowstorm in Laketown can thaw his guarded heart.
+When he meets Hope, the stunning—and far too young—woman next door, his orderly world is suddenly upended, though he has little choice but to face the upheaval.

-Trying to navigate her new life after unexpectedly gaining custody of her dead sister’s kids, Hope knows she shouldn’t be interested in her much older neighbor, no matter how easy he is on the eyes.
-But when a snowstorm traps them together in one house, can they ignore the sparks between them?
+Hope is trying to adjust to a new life after unexpectedly gaining custody of her late sister’s children.
+She knows she shouldn’t be drawn to her much older neighbor, no matter how irresistible he is.
+But when a snowstorm traps them together under one roof, ignoring the sparks between them proves impossible.

 Chad is the oldest sibling, and he keenly feels a responsibility to take care of the others.